-Another must-try side for fish tacos is my very own version of shrimp stuffed avocados.
+Another must-try side for fish tacos is my version of Shrimp Stuffed Avocados.

-The dish might look intimidating, but it’s simple and straightforward to make!
+The dish might look intimidating, but it’s straightforward to make!

-If you want to make the recipe tasty, make sure to pick out fresh and ripe avocados.
+If you want to make the recipe tasty, pick out fresh and ripe avocados.

 Here’s a tip on picking the right fruit:

-Look for avocado with dark outer skin, but be careful to leave avocados with indentations as they may indicate bruising.
+Look for avocados with dark outer skin, but be careful to leave avocados with indentations as they may indicate bruising.